Will the daily routine of finger pricking to monitor blood glucose levels finally come to an end for the millions living with diabetes?

 However, there haven’t been any major updates on the project since then and it is not known when the first trials will start.
 Meanwhile, researchers in South Korea have been developing their own form of a glucose-sensing smart lens, which has been shown to work in animals.

 With so many players and technologies under development, the future will certainly bring multiple options that patients will be able to choose from.
-The days of finger pricking are counted.
+The days of finger pricking are numbered.

-This article was originally published in December 2015 authored by Adriana Kyvik and has since been updated with the most recent developments in blood sugar testing.
+This article was published in July 2018 and has since been updated with the most recent developments in blood sugar testing.

-Images via Novartis; Abbott Diabetes Care; Integrity Applications; Senseonics; Mediwise; Noviosense; Glucosense.
+Design via E. Resko and other images via Novartis; Abbott Diabetes Care; Integrity Applications; Senseonics; Mediwise; Noviosense; Glucosense, Nemaura Medical.